thnkloud9/Bandstats/README.md

 ## Configuration

-The Bandstats application can be configured by setting environment variables in your favourite OS, for example:
+The Bandstats application can be configured by editing the app/config/app.conf file.

-    NODE_ENV={production|development}

-  'production' is the default environment.

-- Custom port to listen at, default is 4000.

-    [NODE_PORT=80]

-- Seperate databases for all managers, default is localhost.

-    [NODE_DB_MONGODB="mongodb://user:pass@host/mydb"]

-- Specify where the log file is

-    [LOG_PATH="/home/ubuntu/log_server.log"]
+in your favourite OS, for example:

 ## Testing

-For now, we use VisionMedia's mochajs.

-Type `make test` to run all tests except the daemon test that requires root priviledges.
+Not implemented yet, plan to use mochajs

 ## Project Structure